Renault Megane RS 275 review

 Reliability and Safety

 The Renault Mégane is a well established car and has been around for a while.
 It bucks the perception that Renault reliability is an issue for buyers and the RS model is no exception.
-Indeed, it came 20th in our Driver Power 2013 satisfaction survey, and ranked 42nd out of 100 for reliability.
+The RS didn't appear in our 2016 Driver Power survey, but the Megane it's based on came in 62nd place overall and 53rd for reliability specifically.

 The only issues you might have are likely to be with electronics, although software updates should help to rectify any problems.
 Renault’s four-year warranty and breakdown assistance is offered on the hot Mégane, so that should give you added peace of mind.